ProteinsWebTeam/pfam-docs/docs/pfam-faq.rst

 ===================
 InterPro-N (N for network) provides additional Pfam matches identified by the Google Research team using deep learning approaches.
 You can read more about it `in this blog post <https://www.ebi.ac.uk/about/news/updates-from-data-resources/interpro-105-0-ai-for-protein-classification//>`_.
-The matches for InterPro-N are identified with a sparkle icon in the protein sequence viewer and can be downloaded from the `InterPro ftp <https://ftp.ebi.ac.uk/pub/databases/interpro/>`_.
+The matches for InterPro-N are identified in the :ref:`protein viewer <protein-viewer>` with a sparkle icon in the protein sequence viewer and can be downloaded from the `InterPro ftp <https://ftp.ebi.ac.uk/pub/databases/interpro/>`_.

 .. figure:: images/exampleprotviewer.png
   :alt: Example of InterPro protein page showing the protein viewer
   :width: 700
   :align: left

   Example of InterPro protein page for the Uniprot accession A0A1R3RGK4_.
-The :ref:`protein viewer <protein-viewer>` shows the integrated and unintegrated
-  Pfam entries matching this protein sequence, as well as Pfam InterPro-N matches (the **Display matches from Stacked** option is selected in the **Options** menu).
+By default, the :ref:`protein viewer <protein-viewer>` shows the integrated and unintegrated Pfam entries matching this protein sequence, as well as additional Pfam InterPro-N matches
+  (i.e. Pfam matches predicted by InterPro-N that are not included in the 'traditional' Pfam family).
+These settings can be changed by selecting in **Display matches from** in the **Options** menu the following options: **IntePro**, **InterPro-N** or **Stacked**
+  (a pop-up explains these options when hovering the mouse over the information icon next to **Display matches from**).
+In this example, the only Pfam match of the protein is an InterPro-N prediction, highlighted with the sparkle icon.

-  The colour code of the protein viewer is customised as **Colour By + Member Database** for all Pfam entries to be highlighted in blue.
+  In addition, the colour code of the protein viewer is customised as **Colour By + Member Database** for all Pfam entries to be highlighted in blue.
 The **Full** option is selected in **Feature Display Mode**.

 What is the relation between Pfam and InterPro?
 ===============================================